Cart

 Previous editions of this single malt whisky have been described as incredibly intense, complex, ripe and full.
 And this edition, the Black Art 11.1, is no less than 24 years old.
 In that time, this special malt matured in various cask types.
 (44.2%)

 Port Askaig is a town on the whisky island of Islay.
 Nearby is the Caol Ila Distillery.
 Port Askaig is also the brand of a peated Islay single malt whisky bottled by Elixir Distillers.
-This Cask Strength edition matured in bourbon casks.
+This Cask Strength edition matured in 4 different cask types.
 (59.4%)

 Bowmore, on the Isle of Islay, is one of Scotland's oldest and best-known distilleries.
 Next to standard bottlings, Bowmore also releases special editions of their single malt whisky, like this one: matured for 21 years in select French wine casks, 48.4%.